Office Hours: Monday thru Friday 8:00 a.m. to 4:30 p.m.

-We welcome and encourage fresh-cut flowers throughout the year.
+The cemetery welcomes and encourages fresh-cut flowers throughout the year.
 Floral containers are located throughout the cemetery for public use and free of charge.
 Items left at grave side must be floral in nature and may not stand taller than the headstone.

 No permanent floral vases are permitted.
 Due to the open nature of the grounds, we cannot guarantee against theft, vandalism or the effects of nature.

 Artificial flowers will be permitted during the period from October 1 through April 1.

 Plantings will not be permitted on graves at any time.
 Potted plants will be permitted on graves during the period 10 days before and 10 days after Easter Sunday, Memorial Day, Veterans Day and Christmas.

 Christmas wreaths or grave blankets are permitted on graves from December 15 through January 10 and will be removed not later than January 20 of each year.
 Grave floral blankets may not be larger than two by three feet.

 Permanent plantings, statues, vigil lights, breakable objects and similar items are not permitted on the graves.
 Hazardous materials, glass, metal, toys, candles, balloons and flags are not permitted.

 The Department of Veterans Affairs does not permit adornments which are considered offensive, inconsistent with the dignity of the cemetery or considered hazardous to cemetery personnel.
 For example, items incorporating beads or wires may become entangled in mowers or other equipment and cause injury.
 Unauthorized items will be removed immediately.
 The cemetery does not keep any unauthorized decorations once they have been removed from the grave.